absorensen/numbers_go_brrrr/m4_real_time_systems/s3_architecture_and_design.md

 # Architecture and Design
 I won't be introducing the entire field of software architecture in this section, but I'd like to throw a few concepts your way to get you started.
 For some more design patterns you can check out [this book][0].
-Hopefully, you'll see the idea entertaining those ideas and experiment with them yourself.
+Hopefully, you'll see the idea in entertaining those ideas and experiment with them yourself.
 There should be plenty of material available on all of them.
 So anyways, minimizing statefulness, components, and data-oriented design.